German unemployment falls unexpectedly in January

-BERLIN, Jan 30 (Reuters) - German unemployment fell unexpectedly in January, the Federal Labour Office said on Thursday, signalling the resilience of a job market that has been supporting a consumption-led growth cycle weakened by a recession in the manufacturing sector.
+BERLIN (Reuters) - German unemployment fell unexpectedly in January, the Federal Labour Office said on Thursday, signaling the resilience of a job market that has been supporting a consumption-led growth cycle weakened by a recession in the manufacturing sector.

 Data from the Labour Office showed the number of people out of work fell by 2,000 to 2.277 million in seasonally adjusted terms.
 That compared with the Reuters consensus forecast for a rise of 5,000.

-In unadjusted terms, unemployment rose by 198,000 to 2.425 million, the office said, reflecting the negative impact of the manufacturing recession on the labour market.
+In unadjusted terms, unemployment rose by 198,000 to 2.425 million, the office said, reflecting the negative impact of the manufacturing recession on the labor market.